Send the link below via email or IMCopy

 Punishment must be

-Most psychologists favor an emphasis on reinforcement rather than on punishment
+Most psychologists favor an emphasis on reinforcement instead of punishment

 learning that occurs, but is not apparent until there is an incentive to demonstrate it.